 We are holding our child care fees at this time to the same rates as prior to the closure of our programs on March 16, 2020.

 Yes.
 Beginning September 1, 2020, our child care programs have been operating at full capacity.
 This means all programs now have the same number of available spaces that existed in March.
 Even though our capacity restrictions have let up, our strict safety measures have not.
 To learn more about the YMCA’s revised health and safety measures, please see our YMCA Child Care Revised Parent Handbook Guidelines for COVID-19 document or watch this short video.

-As of September 1, 2020, child care and Before & After School programs have returned to full licensed capacity.
+As of September 1, 2020, child care and Before & After School programs have been operating at full licensed capacity.

 |#||Category||Age range||Staff:Child Ratio||Maximum number of children per group|

 |2||Toddler||18 months or older but younger than 30 months||1 to 5||15|

 |3||Preschool||30 months or older but younger than 6 years||1 to 8||24|

 |4||Kindergarten||44 months or older but younger than 7 years||1 to 13||26|

 |5||Primary/junior school age||68 months or older but younger than 13 years||1 to 15||30|